PAC-Bayesian High Dimensional Bipartite Ranking: Notation

 To assess the theoretical quality of a scoring function, it is natural to consider the ranking risk, based on the pairwise classification loss, defined as follows: let $(\bX,Y)$ and $(\bX^\prime,Y^\prime)$ be two independent variables drawn from some distribution $\PP$.
 The ranking risk of some scoring function $s$ is

 This quantity is closely related to the AUC, as pointed out by \cite{CLV08}.
 Note that the authors have proved that the optimal scoring function for the ranking risk is the posterior distribution $\eta$, which is obviously unknown to the statistician.
+The problem of AUC estimation consists in looking at how far an estimator of the AUC is of the true AUC.
+In this paper we use the empirical ranking risk which is closely related to the non-parametric estimator of the AUC.
+The proximity of this estimator to the true ranking risk is controlled through the exponential inequality in \autoref{lemmacond} for the general case and \autoref{coro2} under the margin condition.

 The approach adopted in this paper consists in providing bounds on the \emph{excess ranking risk}, defined as where $L^\star:=L(\eta)$.
 Since $\eta$ is the minimizer of $L$, $\er$ is a positive valued function.
 In \cite{CLV08}, it is shown that the excess ranking risk may be reformulated as